 There are several accessible parking spots at the Lower Cable Car Station if you come by car.
 You can also get there by riding the wheelchair-accessible Cape Town City Sightseeing bus.

 I recommend buying your ticket online one or two days before your visit.
 Make sure to check the weather conditions before buying your ticket on Table Mountain Aerial Cableway’s website.

-Wheelchair users do not have to wait in line but can immediately approach the elevator.
+Wheelchair users can skip the line and can immediately approach the elevator.
 In general, the staff takes you to the cable car boarding platform and helps you board.
 Once on top, you can stroll along the wheelchair-friendly round course.
 If you are hungry, you can enjoy a snack at the Table Mountain Café where you will also find accessible restrooms.

 Signal Hill is the perfect place for taking pictures of Table Mountain as well as Lion’s Head and even Robben Island.
 It is also a trendy spot to watch Cape Town’s breathtaking sunsets.
 There are lots of parking spots, two accessible restrooms and the paths are wheelchair-accessible in most parts.
-During daytime there are some great food, coffee, and ice cream trucks.
+During the daytime, there are some great food, coffee, and ice cream trucks!

 3.)
 Visit historical Groot Constantia Wine Estate